 Our preferred solution is to open our own premises located in the Midlands close to Coventry and Kenilworth.
 With access on a daily or pre-arranged basis Alvis enthusiasts could call in and carry out research or just browse the collection.
 The centre would be staffed by volunteers on a part time basis with the long term aim of having permanent employed staff along the lines of the facilities already enjoyed by other British one-marque clubs such as Aston Martin, Bentley and Rolls-Royce.

-Whichever course we take the trustees recognise the collection will expand in time and action needs to be taken sooner rather than later if we are to preserve the Alvis name for future generations.
+The trustees recognise the collection will expand in time and action needs to be taken sooner rather than later if we are to preserve the Alvis name for future generations.

 Friends of the Alvis Archive Trust